mcphail/next-3D/documentation/render_3D.md

 	Angle_3D	theta;
 } Object_3D;
 ```
-Describes an object in universe space
+Describes an object in world space

 - flags: Various flags
 - move: Pointer to a function that contains the logic to move the object
 - model: Pointer to a model
-- pos: Position of the object in universe space
+- pos: Position of the object in world space
-- angle: Rotation of the object in universe space
+- angle: Rotation of the object in world space

 ## Functions